 Trashed the motor.
 I'll post some pics when I get the pieces back.

-their specs.
+Their bolts, torqued to their specs.
 Totaled the flywheel holes.

 Tech believes valves are bent.
 Admits no way this should have happened.
 Everything was good to go.
 Why did the engine overrev?